with

 (B.32)

-where the wedge product
+where the wedge product, with

 , is defined as